table of contents

 Display one or many resources.

 Prints a table of the most important information about the specified resources.
 You can filter the list using a label selector and the --selector flag.
-If the desired resource type is namespaced you will only see results in your current namespace unless you pass --all-namespaces.
+If the desired resource type is namespaced you will only see results in the current namespace if you don't specify any namespace.

 By specifying the output as 'template' and providing a Go template as the value of the --template flag, you can filter the attributes of the fetched resources.